 Associate of Science in Surgical TechnologyPrepare for an Exciting Career in Health Care

 The program’s small classes typically include 10 or fewer students, so you are assured of receiving the kind of individual attention that builds your skills quickly.
-You will get to know your professor well as you learn everything you need to know to be a true asset in a hospital setting.
+You will get to know your professors well as you learn everything you need to know to be a true asset in a hospital setting.

 - Though the program only requires two years to complete, you are able to learn skills that gain you entry into a growing, essential career field.

-- In addition to the extensive OR training, you will complete two semesters of liberal arts education that ensure that you graduate with the skills and knowledge worthy of an Associate of Science Degree.
+- In addition to the extensive OR training, you will complete two semesters of liberal arts education that ensure you graduate with the skills and knowledge worthy of an Associate of Science Degree.

 - Surgical Technology classes typically include fewer than 10 students, allowing each student to receive personalized attention and instruction.